nargesbyt/todo.go/README.md

 ### Docker images

 Docker images are available on [Docker Hub](https://hub.docker.com/repository/docker/nargesbyt/todo/general).
-You can launch a Todo containerfor trying it out with
+You can launch a Todo container for trying it out with

 ```bash
 docker run --name todo -d -p 127.0.0.1:8080:8080 todo